influxdata/terraform-aws-influxdb/README.md

 # Terraform InfluxDB Module

-Builds out all infrastructure for running InfluxDB OSS instances and InfluxDB Enterprise clusters using Terraform.
-OSS support particuarly useful for those want to start with OSS and scale out to enterprise installations.
+Builds out all infrastructure for running InfluxDB OSS instances and InfluxDB Enterprise clusters on AWS.
+OSS support is particuarly useful for those want to start with OSS and scale out to enterprise installations.

-Currently only the AWS provider is supported; However all enhancements are welome!
+Currently only the AWS provider is supported; However all enhancements are welcome!

 ## Usage